Mount Washington Cog Railway in the Alpine Zone, New Hampshire

 Snyder Brook Valley From The Inlook Trail – Randolph, New Hampshire

-Waterfalls on Snyder Brook, White Mountains – Located in the New Hampshire town of Randolph and the township of Low and Burbank's Grant Snyder Brook is a photographer’s and waterfall enthusiasts paradise.
+Snyder Brook Waterfalls, White Mountains – Located in the New Hampshire town of Randolph and the township of Low and Burbank's Grant Snyder Brook is a photographer’s and waterfall enthusiasts paradise.
 The lower portion of Snyder Brook is within the thirty-six acre Snyder Brook Scenic Area, which contains an impressive stand of old growth hemlock and red spruce.

-In September of 1875 William G. Nowell, a 19th century trail builder, named Snyder Brook after Charles E. Lowe’s dog (ref: 1915 Appalachia Vol.13).
-Lowe was also a 19th century trail builder and mountain guide.
+In September of 1875 William G. Nowell, a 19th-century trail builder, named Snyder Brook for Charles E. Lowe’s dog (ref: 1915 Appalachia Vol.13).
+Lowe was also a 19th-century trail builder and mountain guide.
 Lowe and Nowell are credited for building Lowe’s Path in 1875-1876, one of the oldest trails in continuous use in the White Mountains.
 An 1896 map of Randolph indicates that Snyder Brook was once known as Salmacis Brook.

 Crawford Path – Mt Washington, New Hampshire

-Six images of Mountain Landscapes, Presidential Range – Today, I am going to share with you landscape scenes from along the Appalachian Trail (AT) corridor in the Presidential Range of the New Hampshire White Mountains.
+Mountain Landscapes, Presidential Range – Today, I am going to share with you landscape scenes from along the Appalachian Trail (AT) corridor in the Presidential Range of the New Hampshire White Mountains.
 I think its safe to say there is no other place in New England like the Presidential Range.

 All of the images included in this blog article are from my medium format days (film), a time when photography was a much slower process.
 During the film days, I only had 15 shots to create a pleasing photo, and I wouldn’t know if I was successful at it until weeks later after the film was developed.
-I can’t help but reminisce about how different the photography industry is now than it was ten plus years ago.
+I can’t help but reminisce about how different the photography industry is now than it was fifteen plus years ago.